How to make money from your old clothes

 A few high street shops have clothes swap schemes where you get a voucher when you take in your unwanted items.

-One of the earliest starters is M&S, which launched its Shwopping scheme* in 2008 in partnership with Oxfam.
+One of the earliest to do this is M&S, which launched its Shwopping scheme* in 2008 in partnership with Oxfam.

 There are a few sub-schemes within this.
 You can get